 While throwing a pair of jeans in the dryer sounds fast and easy, it's not so great for your denim.
 Dryer heat can compromise the yarn and lycra, so your pants will likely be out of shape within three years' time.
 If you're pressed for time, you can tumble-dry your jeans — but only on the lowest heat setting.
 Another exception, according to Mazur, involves vintage denim.
 "Vintage jeans often get a bit stretched out with wear," he explains.
 "Throwing them in the dryer briefly can help them regain their shape."

-It happens: you dripped some kind of food, toothpaste, or your cocktail on your jeans.
-Instead of washing the entire pair, denim experts suggest you spot-treat just the stained area.
-"I would avoid spot cleaners that contain chlorine bleach," Ryu says.
-In place of stain pen or wipe, she recommends opting for gentle soap or vinegar, which is a great alternative to harsh detergent.
+It happens — you dripped some kind of food, toothpaste, or cocktail on your jeans.
+Instead of washing the entire pair, denim experts suggest you spot-treat just the stained area with vinegar.
+"I would avoid spot-cleaners that contain chlorine bleach," Ryu says.
+In place of a stain pen or wipe, she recommends opting for gentle soap or vinegar, which is a great alternative to harsh detergent.

 How to Wash Jeans: To Prevent Fading

 If you have a pair of dark-wash indigo jeans or black denim that you want to keep in like-new condition, wash your jeans inside out and add a splash of vinegar to help the dye from crocking too much.
 Think of it like dyeing Easter eggs — this helps lock in the dye.
 Adams-Geller also recommends using dark Woolite in cold water on a gentle cycle to prevent fading.